VonHeikemen/lsp-zero.nvim/README.md

 Collection of functions that will help you use Neovim's LSP client.
 The aim is to provide abstractions on top of Neovim's LSP client that are easy to use.

 > [!IMPORTANT]
 > `v4.x` became the default branch on `August 03`.
 If you are here because of a youtube video or some other tutorial, pay attention to the version of lsp-zero its been used in that tutorial.
+Here is an [installation demo](https://asciinema.org/a/671812) for the current version.

 ## Demo